 Chop up anything that is close to needing to be used and freeze ready to easily put into a dish another day.
 A great example of this is carrots.

 How do you reduce food waste?
-Do you do anything different?
+Do you do anything differently?
 I believe you can do anything on a budget, including taking great photos for your blog!
 Nothing needs to cost the earth!

 Other articles you may find helpful